My Mundane Musings

 American Idol results recap (April 23rd)… April 23, 2008

-Filed under: American Idol, entertainment, music, television — mymundanemusings @ 10:28 pm
+Filed under: American Idol,entertainment,music,television — Rebekah Sanders @ 10:28 pm

 It is Wednesday and I’m only half watching the results.
 I really, really, really beg of the producers to make the results show a 30 minute show.